quarksuite/legacy/README.md

 QuarkSuite performs well enough on its own with small projects, but large teams will want to integrate it with meatier tools like [Tailwind](https://tailwindcss.com/) or [Theme UI](https://theme-ui.com).

+## Use QuarkSuite

++ for small projects that need to be up and running quickly
++ for distributed design data sets you can use between projects
++ for a consistent, flexible design system foundation

+## Don't Use QuarkSuite

++ if your design token demands are much more complex than creating and building data to scale
++ if you prefer tools built around batteries-included configuration
++ if you have output demands beyond web technologies

 ## What's In a Name?